flows-network/github-pr-summary/README.md

 ## How it works

-This flow function (or 🤖) will be triggered and executed when a new PR is raised in the designated GitHub repo.
-It can also be triggered again when someone says a magic "trigger phrase" in the PR's comments section.
-Once triggered, the flow function collects the content in the PR, and asks ChatGPT/4 to review and summarize it.
+This flow function (or 🤖) will be triggered when a new PR is raised in the designated GitHub repo.
+The flow function collects the content in the PR, and asks ChatGPT/4 to review and summarize it.
 The result is then posted back to the PR as a comment.
 The flow functions are written in Rust and runs in hosted [WasmEdge Runtimes](https://github.com/wasmedge) on [flows.network](https://flows.network/).

+* The code review comment is updated automatically every time a new commit is pushed to this PR.
+* A new code review could be triggered when someone says a magic *trigger phrase* in the PR's comments section.
+The default trigger phrase is "flows summarize".

 The GitHub repo is connected to the flow function via the [flows.network](https://flows.network/) platform.
 The "trigger phrase" can also be configured in [flows.network](https://flows.network/).